On this page:

 International Travel is a necessary component of a busy and engaged higher education institution.
 There are many precautions that can and should be made prior to one’s trip.
 Export Control laws may impact your ability to travel to or through certain countries, the technology you take with you, or the information you present abroad.
 Please contact our office at least two months in advance of international travel when there is a potential for a regulated export.

-Pre-Approval of Travel and Chrome River: When travel is international and includes research activities (e.g. (a) the collection, presentation, or sharing of data or results; (b) research collaboration; or (c) the physical transport of regulated materials), institutional pre-approval is required and Export Compliance issues must be addressed.
-To determine if there is an export or other issue to avoid or manage, researchers are required to submit basic information about their activities using the Export Compliance-Travel Screening/Certification Form.
-Factors considered during the review include: the destination and way points, the field of study of the traveler, and the specific purpose of the travel.
-In some cases, even though the research field does not typically include the technologies subject to Export Control regulations, devices (computer, iPhone, etc) that use an encryption technology may be subject to seizure or contents being copied at the border.
+Pre-Approval of Travel and Emburse/Chrome River: When travel is international and includes research activities (e.g. (a) the collection, presentation, or sharing of data or results; (b) research collaboration; or (c) the physical transport of regulated materials), institutional pre-approval is required, and Export Compliance issues must be addressed.
+Factors considered during the review include the destination and waypoints, the traveler's field of study, and the specific purpose of the travel.
+In some cases, even though the researcher's field does not typically include the technologies subject to Export Control regulations, devices (computers, iPhones, etc.) that use encryption technology may be subject to seizure or to the copying of their contents at the border.
 Penalties for unapproved exports of controlled materials or information can be significant for the traveler.

 Export Compliance Travel Screening Form